 What Makes My Toyota Unique?

-Here are some fun facts, taken from carfromjapan.com delivered straight to you, right here in Mesa, Arizona.
+Here are some fun facts, taken from carfromjapan.com delivered straight to you, right here in Gilbert, Arizona.

 - Since 1966, Toyota has been manufacturing and selling one Toyota Corolla every 37 seconds!
 A total of over 40 million Corollas (do the math, I dare you!).